paulghaddad/baby_site/src/pages/about/index.md

 * What **developmental toys** should I introduce and when?
 And where can I buy them?
 * What **books** should I read to my baby?

-I’m Amy, and I’m a writer turned stay at home mom.
+I’m Amy, and I’m a writer and programmer turned stay at home mom.
 I’d repeatedly ask myself these questions each month or two as my son, Hayden, got older.
 I couldn’t find answers to these questions all in one place, so I created Learning Babies.

 ![baby smiling](/img/02704a92-c1b3-49b9-878e-fd605b9354ef-1-.jpeg "baby smiling")